The below list is only feasible if you are driving. Since we wanted to visit both Edinburgh and Glasgow, the list is a pick between the two cities.

 Free entry to visit this beautiful garden except the green houses which comes with a small fee.
 It is absolutely worth it especially if you are visiting in summer when everything is blooming.
 It is very close to the city yet very peaceful.
 The gardens are well maintained and everything here is labelled hence it is very educational for children and adults alike.
 (Sorry not many photos)

 3. Loch Lomond

 Spend an afternoon at one of the famous Scottish lochs!AND watch the sunset!
 There are endless activities to do around this beautiful loch which is part of the Loch Lomond and The Trossachs National Park.
-You could do walking, cycling, climbing, water activities, cruising, camping, waterbus/ loch cruising and the list goes on.
+You could carry a lantern and enjoy camping right after the sunset, go walking, cycling, climbing, water activities, cruising, waterbus/ loch cruising and the list goes on.
 But we only had an afternoon to spend and we didn’t want to tire ourselves out so we took a long drive through the scenic routes and had a little picnic near the water admiring the serenity of this place.

 Address: Loch Lomond and The Trossachs National Park, Stirling FK8 3TX

 4. The Riverside Museum of Transport and Travel

 This museum covers almost anything related to transport (classic cars, motorcycles, trains, boats, trams and a huge ship) and it is presented in a very interesting way.
 Great way to engage and educate children.
 Great place to visit as family (free entry at the time of visit).There is so much to see and learn here so plan few hours for your visit.

 5. Glenkinchie whiskey distillery